Insuring a Sprinklered Home

 Both you and the insured want the same thing – adequate coverage to protect the home and its contents.
-A home with an automatic fire sprinkler system is well protected.
+A home with automatic fire sprinklers is well protected.
 That is valuable peace of mind.

-It is important to know how fire sprinkler systems work.
-The benefits of residential fire sprinkler systems are life safety, property protection, and increased home values.
+It is important to know how fire sprinklers work.
+The benefits of home fire sprinkler systems are life safety, property protection, and increased home values.

 The Facts about Home Fire Sprinkler Systems

 Fire sprinklers are connected to a piping network that contains water.
-Most residential fire sprinkler systems use strong plastic piping and are connected to the municipal water supply.
+Most home fire sprinklers use strong plastic piping and are connected to the municipal water supply.
 Just like plumbing, the piping is hidden behind the walls and ceilings.
 In unfinished basements, the piping may be exposed to view.
-Where water pressure is a problem, a tank and pump may be necessary to provide water to the sprinkler system.
+Where water pressure is a problem, a tank and pump may be necessary to provide water to the sprinklers.

-Residential sprinklers are designed to react faster than standard commercial sprinklers.
-Each fire sprinkler has a temperature sensitive element that causes the sprinkler to open when there is a fire.
+Home fire sprinklers are designed to react faster than standard commercial sprinklers.
+Each fire sprinkler has a temperature-sensitive element that causes the sprinkler to activate when there is a fire.
 Water will flow from only the activated sprinkler, controlling the fire until the fire department arrives.
 Smoke, cooking vapors, or steam cannot cause the sprinklers to activate – sprinklers only operate in response to the heat of a fire.
-Residential sprinklers are designed to be installed on the wall or ceiling and may be concealed behind a decorative plate.
+Home fire sprinklers are designed to be installed on the wall or ceiling and may be concealed behind a decorative plate.

 Sprinklers Operate Individually, in Response to the High Temperature of a Fire

 Each fire sprinkler has a temperature-sensitive element.
 Sprinklers flow only when the temperature near the sprinkler reaches 135°-165°F and they operate for sufficient time to keep a fire extinguished or controlled until the fire department arrives.